How Does A Permanent Injury Affect Virginia Workers’ Compensation

 - Byssinosis — 50 weeks

-So, for example, if you are determined to have lost 50% of the use of your hand, you may be entitled to receive 150 weeks x 50% loss of use = 75 weeks of additional compensation for your permanent injury.
+So, for example, if you are determined to have lost 50% of the use of your hand, you may be entitled to receive 150 weeks x 50% loss of use = 75 weeks of additional workers’ compensation benefits or permanent disability payments for your permanent injury.
+This means that you would receive an addition 75 weeks of your average weekly wage.

-Once the FCE is finished, your doctor will go over the results and report with you.
+Once the FCE is finished, your doctor will go over the results and report and discuss your impairment rating with you.
 When you meet with your doctor to talk about the FCE, it is important for you to discuss how you felt during the testing as well as immediately after and the days after the testing was complete.
 Your doctor needs to know how your body reacted after the FCE was over.
+Your permanent impairment rating is then plugged into the formulas for permanent loss described above.

 Permanent Injuries and Virginia Workers’ Compensation